mort65/mark-of-arkay/README.md

     The throat of the World

 Mark and recall spells could also be used for travel, either free or in exchange for arkay marks.
-Lost items can be viewed on the debug page by clicking on their numbers (Requires UIExtensions).
+On the debug page if Information is enabled, currently lost items can be viewed by clicking on their numbers on the right side (Requires UIExtensions).

 **Compatibility**